Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 • Clean flame rod annually with fine-grit sandpaper

-• Check and clean air intake screen
+• Inspect combustion chamber and air intake screen

 • Annual descaling mandatory for warranty